arjansturing/Auto-OVPN/README.md

 Automate the world! #PowerShell

-//This script is tested on Windows 10 2004 with PowerShell version 5.1
+//This script is tested on Windows 10 (Build: 2004) with PowerShell version 5.1